 Y.y.1.
 Data Transfer Control IE (DTC IE)

-The DTC IE shall be formatted as a Header IE as defined in { see 802.15.4e-2012 5.2.4.2} with Element ID set to DTC {request an assigned Header IE ID from 802.15 ANA} and Length field set to the appropriate value for the format shown in Figure 1.
+The DTC IE shall be formatted as a Payload IE as defined in { see 802.15.4e-2012 5.2.4.3} with Element ID set to DTC {request an assigned Header IE ID from 802.15 ANA} and Length field set to the appropriate value for the Transfer Type. .

+Since both the control and data transfer are implemented from the same Payload Information Element, the following sections describe the frame exchanges supported using the DTC IE.

+Y.y.1.1 DTC IE General Frame Format

+The DTC IE consists of a Frame Control Field followed by a Data Transfer Frame Field.
+The Transfer Type field of the Frame Control Field determines the fields present in the Data Transfer Frame.

+The Re-Try field shall be set to 1 to indicate the frame carrying the current DTC IE has been re-transmitted, otherwise the Re-Try field shall be set to 0.

+Figure 1 provides the General Frame Control Field for the DTC IE and Figure 2 provides the General Data Transfer Frame.